ViPRA: Video Prediction for Robot Actions

 \subsection{Latent Action Learning from Actionless Videos}

 We first train a latent action model to represent behavior in both human and robot videos without requiring action supervision.
-As illustrated in Figure~\ref{fig:method} (left), this phase extracts motion-centric latent actions $z_t$ that captures how the environment changes (inverse dynamics) and reciprocally also models the visual observations in response to these implicit actions (forward prediction).
+As illustrated in \figref{fig:method} (left), this phase extracts motion-centric latent action sequences that capture how the environment changes (inverse dynamics) and reciprocally also models the visual observations in response to these implicit actions (forward prediction).